noodldocs/noodldocs.github.io/nodes/navigation/navigation-stack.md

 # Navigation Stack

-A navigation stack can be placed in the visual hierarchy and will function just as the *Default* screen stack.
+A navigation stack can be placed in the visual hierarchy and will function just as the _Default_ screen stack.
 Take a look at the [Navigation guide](/guides/navigation.md) to learn more about navigation.

 <div class="ndl-images">
     <img src="/guides/navigation/navigation-stack.png" class="ndl-image med"></img>
 </div>

 ## INPUTS

 ### General

 **Name**
 The name of this stack.
-This is the identifier used by *Navigate* and *Navigate Back* nodes.
+This is the identifier used by _Navigate_ and _Navigate Back_ nodes.

 **Start Page**
-The component that will be the component shown when the stack is created and no navigation has been performed.
+The component that is shown when the stack is created and no navigation has been performed.

 ### Style